0xvm/0xvm.github.io/README.md

 ```
-A blog on the interwebz 🌊🏄
+A blog on the intertubes 🌊🏄
 ```